HRizwan1/2019-team-06f/reports/sprint-03/report.md

 ### Project Accomplishments: Goals Accomplished (11/13)

- * Configured vagrant files
- * Successfully deployed web server
- * Successfully deployed database server
- * Successfully implemented HTTPS
+ *
- * Connected the vagrant boxes with RSA keys
- * Successfully deployed RSA keys for each member via Github
- * Successfully built servers on each team member’s machine
- * Created Diagrams for Site Functionality
- * Successfully created an About Page
- * Successfully implemented PHP to both the register and login page
- * Successfully able to access the “TruHawk” website using an IP address

 ### Project Requirements:
 1. Language and Framework of Choice:

-  * HTML is used to structure the webpages
+  * HTML-5 is used to structure the webpages
-  * CSS is used to style our web pages
+  * CSS-3 is used to style our web pages
   * Javascript / jQuery is used for the photo slideshow on the    gallery page
-  * PHPStorm used for login and register process
+  * PHP is used for login and registering process
-  * Vagrant/Packer is used for building the web server and database server
+  * Vagrant is primarily used as a development enironment tool
-  * Apache 2.4.18 (Ubuntu)
+  * Apache 2.4.18 (Ubuntu) web server hosts HTML, PHP, Javascript, and CSS
-  * Redis 5.0.3 is for our cache in-memory data structure
+  * Redis 5.0.3 is used as in-memory data structure store and allow for faster searching and to cache data from the webserver
   * MariaDB Server 10.0.38 provides an SQL interface for accessing data

 2. Operating System Platform:

-  * Linux - Ubuntu 16.04.5
-  * Process of secrets management: gitignore, openSSL, SSH key
   a.
+Linux - Ubuntu 16.04.5
+  b.
+Process of secrets management: gitignore, openSSL, SSH key
+      i.
 Gitignore - The gitignore file was created for the purpose of preventing files from being uploaded without needing to explicitly exclude them.
-Any file added to gitignore will never be included in git commits.
-Not only does this feature allow for system-specific files to be untouched, but it allows for insurance that sensitive files will never be uploaded.
+Any file added to gitignore is not included in git commits.
+Using gitignore allows system-specific files to be untouched, and it ensures that those sensitive files will never get uploaded. ii. openSSL - Purpose of using openSSL is to keep the sending and receiving traffic safe and secure between the server and clients without the possibility of the messages being intercepted by outside parties. iii.
+SSH Key - To automate the secure access to the servers, bypassing the need to manually enter log-in credentials.
+The SSH key provides strong, encrypted verification and communication between the user and a remote computer.
-    b. openSSL -
   c.
-SSH Key -
+Capture of application metrics:

 3. Use of Data Store:

-  * We are using 2 database servers ( Platform: MySQL)
+  * We are using 2 database servers (Platform: MySQL/MariaDB)
-  * Use of Master/Slave
-    - One of the database which serves master is used to store our information (Master) and this database is used to write.
+  * One of the database serves as a master is used to store our     information (Master) and this database is used to write.
 The usage of this database is to store the initial photos of the users to search and to hold the photos that potentially uploaded by users.
 Not just that but also this server hosts the user information such as name, email, usernames & passwords.
-    - The other database used as Slave is to read from.
-Photos are queried from this database using javascript media queries for pictures to display on our website and internally in the user accounts.
+  * The other database used as Slave is to read from.
+Photos are queried from this database using javascript media queries for pictures to display on our website and internally in the user accounts.)
+  * One Redis Cache Server will be used to cache data that a webserver serves.
+Redis is a NoSQL key-value data store.
+To store a value, we associate it with a key and store it in Redis.
+Purpose of using Redis caching is to improve database loading performance.

 4. Data Encryption at Rest: